+\Analysis following Lead in Paint by EMSL SOP/Determination of Environmental Lead by FLAA.
+Reporting limit is 0.008 % wt based on the minimum sample weight per our SOP.
+Unless noted, results in this report are not blank corrected.
 EMSL maintains liability limited to cost of analysis.
 Interpretation and use of test results are the responsibility of the client.
 This report relates only to the samples reported above, and may not be reproduced, except in full, without written approval by EMSL.
 EMSL bears no responsibility for sample collection activities or analytical method limitations.
 The report reflects the samples as received.
-Results are generated from the field sampling data (sampling volumes and areas, locations, etc.) provided by the client on the Chain of Custody.
-Samples are within quality control criteria and met method specifications unless otherwise noted.

-Analysis following Lead in Paint by EMSL SOP/Determination of Environmental Lead by FLAA.
-Reporting limit is 0.008% wt based on the minimum sample weight per our SOP. "<" (less than) result signifies the analyte was not detected at or above the reporting limit.
+When the information supplied by the customer can affect the validity of the results, it will be noted on the reoprt. "<" (less than) result signifies the analyte was not detected at or above the reporting limit.
 Measurement of uncertainty is available upon request.
+The QC data associated with the sample results included in this report meet the recovery and precision requirements unless specifically indicated otherwise.
 Definitions of modifications are available upon request.

 Samples analyzed by EMSL Canada Inc. Mississauga, ON AIHA-LAP, LLC - ELLAP #196142